Yibizo/Yibizo/README.md

 ## Hi!

-Welcome to my Github Profile.
+Welcome to my Github Profile, feel free to look around my repositories.

-My name is Diego Mejía, a student at [Instituto Tecnológico y de Estudios Superiores de Monterrey](https://tec.mx/en).
+My name is Diego Mejía, a student at <a href="https://tec.mx/en" target="_blank">Instituto Tecnológico y de Estudios Superiores de Monterrey</a>.

 ## 💻 Career
 Bachelors in Computer Science